Termination of Employment Because of Unlawful Discrimination

 (1) Purposeful or indifferent willingness to make a reasonable accommodation:

 Once an employee notifies his or her employer that a bona fide religious belief conflicts with a job requirement, the employer must make reasonable efforts to accommodate the employee.
-An employer’s failure to participate in a negotiation process with the employee and/or fails to reasonably accommodate an employee may violate federal or New Jersey law.
-Most common accommodations sought by employees are certain days off or times off during the day (often for prayer breaks), not to have to shave, and to be permitted to wear religious garments.
+An employer’s failure to participate in a negotiation process with the employee and/or failure to reasonably accommodate an employee may violate federal or New Jersey law.
+The most common accommodations sought by employees are certain days off or times off during the day (often for prayer breaks), not having to shave, and being permitted to wear religious garments.

 (2) Religious harassment/disparate treatment: